-- Where is the transplanted kidney fixed in the body of a kidney failure patient? - What about the failed kidneys? - Can donor lead normal life with a single kidney without any complications?
+- Where the transplanted kidney fixed in the body of a kidney failure patient? - What about the failure kidneys? - Can donar survive her life with single kidney without any complications?

-Now a days the process of organ donation helps a lot for kidney failure patients.
-Organs are collected from brain dead patients, then transplanted to the recepient.
-To know more about organ donation see in annexure.
+Now a days the process of organ donation helps a lot kidney failure patients.
+Organs are collected from brain dead patients.
+Then transplanted to the recepient.
+Know more about organ donation see in annexure.